faisalburhanudin/blog/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
-Working with Data, primarily code in python for create backend service, build machine learning model, and perform data analytics.
+Working with data, create backend service, build machine learning model, and perform data analytics.

 Very familiar with cloud ecosystem, such as aws and google cloud platform.